zhunki/Superion/README.md

 ## Building Superion

-## Dependencies

-uuid
-clang

-## Requirement

-The following build instructions are tested on Ubuntu 16.04 with gcc-5.4.0.
+The following build instructions are tested on Ubuntu 16.04 with gcc-5.4.0 and clang-3.8.

 ### Build ANTLR runtime